Compensation for Singular Disabling Injuries

 - Eye – 120 weeks

 Our experience providing legal representation to workers whose lives are radically altered by the loss of a body part has equipped us with compassion and conviction.
-Contact the Raleigh workplace injury lawyer of the Law Office of Sam Scudder at (252) 222-0227
+Contact the Morehead City workplace injury lawyer of the Law Office of Sam Scudder at (252) 222-0227